FAU-CS6/KDD/CONTRIBUTING.md

 To fix an error, please follow these steps:

 - Fork our repository.
-- Make sure that your fork is on the latest version of the `dev` branch.
+- Make sure that your fork is on the latest version of our `dev` branch.
-- Commit your fixes based on your fork of the `dev` branch while complying to the [Styleguides](#styleguides).
+- Commit your fixes based on your fork of the `dev` branch while complying to the [Styleguides](#styleguides) (we recommend using a feature branch).
-- Open a new [Pull Requests](/pulls) requesting to merge your fixes into the `dev` branch of our repository.
+- Open a new [Pull Requests](/pulls) (PR) requesting to merge your fixes into our `dev` branch.
+- Make sure that there are no merge commits included in your PR.
+- _Optional:_ Request a review by the person responsible for files you changed (see [README](README.org))

 ### Suggesting Enhancements